 To get the full bat experience, you need to plan ahead.
 The best experience is to rent a kayak or take a boat tour to see the bats from the water.
 You will need to make sure you rent in advance as the evening rentals can book up incredibly quickly.
 If you haven’t had a chance to rent in advance, you can still get the bat experience by standing on the bridge.
-The area can fill up quickly, so plan on getting to the bridge about 30 minutes before sunset.
+The area can fill quickly, so plan to get to the bridge about 30 minutes before sunset.
 Check out this post if you are looking for more exciting things to do in the Austin Area.

 Texas Capitol Building

 By Kate Storm from Lone Star Travel Guide

 Located on Congress Avenue in Austin, the iconic Texas Capitol Building is easily one of the most recognizable landmarks in Texas.

 Built between 1882 and 1888, the Texas Capitol Building was designed by Elijah Meyers in the Renaissance Revival style.
 Today, it is a National Historic Landmark and is also listed on the National Register of Historic Places.

 Like so many U.S. states’ capitol buildings, the Texas Capitol Building design was inspired by the national capitol building in Washington, DC.